 24 karat or 24k gold refers to the purest form of gold that contains around 99.9% of the same metal.
 It has a bright yellow hue which means that all the 24 portions of gold are cladded with this unadulterated metal.
 Remember it for a fact that your jewellery cannot have any higher carat than this and, this means that the 24k version will be the most expensive.
 24k gold has lesser density than 916 or 18k and is too soft for complicated jewellery manufacturing.

 22 karat or 22k gold means that out of the 24 parts, 22 of them are made out of pure metal and the other 2 are alloyed with some other metal.
 22k gold is the most common purity found in most gold jewellery sold at the stores.
 It is very strong and durable and can be used to produce colours such as white gold and rose gold.
 Calculating the composition by percentage, it actually contains 91.67% pure gold, and hence, commonly or commercially termed as 916 or 22k gold.

 750 — 18k or 18 Karat

-Every reputable gold jeweler will have the manufacturer as well as the purity of gold imprinted on the gold jewelry itself.
+Every reputable gold jeweller will have the manufacturer as well as the purity of gold imprinted on the gold jewellery itself.
 Look carefully and see what number does your gold indicate.
 Match it against the number above and you will discover the level of fineness in the gold.